scottlaw1/100-days-of-code/log.md

 ### Day 16: January 30, 2018
 **Today's Progress**: Today I spent more time on Angular Fundamentals while one of the testing environments I use for my day job was out of commission.
 I learned about "barrels" (for organizing exports) and got started on Angular forms and validation.

+### Day 17: January 31, 2018
+**Today's Progress**: More Node.js work tonight, this time on promises.
+Comparing and contrasting callbacks and promises for handling asynchronous calls was quite interesting.